American Car Brands

 Edsel Logo

 Marketers named the car brand after Edsel Ford.
 Later, it turned out that Henry Ford II categorically did not want his father’s name to adorn the wheels.
-But since his opinion was not considered, the name was approved and became the basis for the logo, a white letter “E” inside a green circle surrounded by concentric rings.
+However, since his opinion was not considered, the name was approved and became the basis for the logo, a white letter “E” inside a green circle surrounded by concentric rings.

 Packard